Sugar (trio): Kumiko Nagasawa

 Kumiko Nagasawa (born July 15, 1960) was the guitarist of the group.
 After the disbandment of the band, she began working as a designer at Being Inc. She restarted her music career as a solo musician and now also leads a band called Kumi's Band since 2015, which includes members of Cutie Panchos.

 Nagasawa also runs the Sugar Project, which aims to protect dogs.

 Kimiko Tokumoto

 Kimiko Tokumoto (née Mohri, September 29, 1960 – April 7, 1990) was the leader and bassist of the group.

 On April 6, 1990, Tokumoto felt labor pains and went to the doctor with her sister, Mamoru Mohri, as her husband was abroad on a business trip.
 When they got there, the heartbeat of the child could no longer be confirmed and was she told that she suffered from stillbirth.
-They decided to stay at the hospital overnight and leave the next the, but during their stay, her sister noticed that Tokumoto was not breathing and was taken immediately by another paramedic.
+They decided to stay at the hospital overnight and leave the next day, but during their stay, her sister noticed that Tokumoto was not breathing and was taken immediately by another paramedic.
 Tokumoto died while being transferred, with the cause being unknown.